ATI-Wuhan/WhatieSDK_iOS/README.md

 }
 ```

-### 9.3 RGB Light/Bulb
+### 9.3 RGB Light Bulbs

-#### 9.3.1 Update RGB Light/Bulb Color
+#### 9.3.1 Update RGB Light Bulb Color
-You can update the color for a specific RGB ligth/bulb by the following method:
+You can update the color for a specific RGB light bulb by the following method:

 ```objc
 -(void)updateRGBLightColor{